okv/east/README.md

 east --config .eastrc.mjs --es-modules list
 ```

-When migration files as es module are desired `--migrationExtension` and
+When migration files as es module are desired `--migration-extension` and
-`--sourceMigrationExtension` set to mjs could be used.
+`--source-migration-extension` set to mjs could be used.

 ## License